 Frog Song Montessori Preschool has a strong emphasis on children’s sensorial exploration of nature.
 Children are naturally drawn to nature, and as concrete, sensorial learners, children 2-5 years of age learn through their own interactions with their environment.
 Our 14- acre property allows children the explorative experiences necessary for self-discovery.
 Each week at summer camp focuses on a different aspect of the earth that is unique to our property, allowing children the opportunity to learn firsthand in their own interactions and explorations of nature.
 Throughout the summer we will support the child’s creative spirit by offering a variety of mixed art mediums… paper-mache, watercolor painting, printmaking, textiles and collage with the different nature themes.

 For more information, or to schedule a visit, call Shin’yu at (503) 475-9257, or email email@example.com.

-Location: 8500 NE Siskiyou St Portland 97220
+Location: 8500 NE Siskiyou St Portland, OR 97220

-Time: 8:30 AM to 12:30 PM Monday through Friday
+Time: Monday through Friday

-All About Birds: We’ll learn about different kinds of birds, how their activities change from season to season, where they sleep, what kinds of nests they build, what they eat, etc. Through books, songs, stories and language cards, we’ll learn about the birds that live on our property, and create a bird from its parts using collage.
-Outside activities will include nature walks to search for and identify birds on our property, observation and exploration of different habitats birds live in, and construction of our own bird nests using materials we gather from our property.
+All About Birds: We will learn all about different kinds of birds, how their activity changes from season to season, where they sleep, what they eat, etc. Classroom activities will include language cards for learning the names of birds that live on our property, and creating a bird using collage.
+We will learn about and make books about the different parts of birds, and learn how birds have different shaped beaks that have different purposes!
+Outside activities will include nature walks to search for and identify birds on our property, observation and exploration of different habitats, and construction of our own bird nests using materials we gather from our property.